Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Display issues with some themes
-= 1.0.13 =
+* Changed: Hide page-navigation when there is only one page = 1.0.13 =
 * Fixed: Closed forums were not saved correctly
 * Fixed: Display issues with some themes